Providing Accessible Cell Phones for People with Special Needs

 The system will say to you "Connecting" and dial the number.

-Press your TASH ability switch.
+Press your ability switch.

 The incoming call is answered.

-Press your TASH ability switch.
+Press your ability switch.

 The phone hangs up.

-When used with a Bluetooth cell phone with
+When used with a Bluetooth cell phone with voice

 Highly accurate voice recognition (90% plus accuracy)